Alfhir/CoRoutineJooq/README.md

 If you plan on using Reactive programming in a real project, using Kotlin will make your life a lot less miserable.

-Spring has great modules for reactive (relational) database access, but using JOOQ is not as represented as it should be imho.
+Spring has great modules for (reactive) database access, but using JOOQ to access relational databases is not as represented as it should be imho.

 ## Built With